soumik7063/Shresta/README.md

 ---

-## Future Scope 🔮

-- Implement **AI/ML** for automatic issue categorization.
-- Expand reach to more cities and organizations.
-- Continue improving the user interface and user experience.

----

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License